whitneyburton/portfolios/students/1610-back/michael-schutte/m2_portfolio.markdown

 With all the anxiety associated with the job hunt, I appreciated how grounded this session was.
 It consisted entirely of *how* to actually find connections and opportunities.
 My biggest takeaway from this session is to not be intimidated or disappointed if a company does not have job listings in my area.
 If that is the case, I can reach out to someone anyway and just see what it's like to work there, and develop a relationship from an informational standpoint.
+Moreover, it was exciting to put together a job tracker and remember that the whole reason I'm at Turing is to find a fulfilling career as a software developer.

 #### (Session Name)